 Do you want to add infinite scroll to your WordPress blog?

-Infinite scroll automatically loads your next page content to save your visitors from having to click on pagination links or the load more button at the bottom of the page.
+Infinite scroll automatically loads the content from your next page so that visitors don’t have to click on pagination links or the load more button at the bottom of the page.

 In this article, we will show you how to easily add infinite scroll on your WordPress blog, step by step.